How do Certain Foods Unlock Longevity Pathways in the Body?

 1. Resveratrol

-• Found in: Red wine, grapes, blueberries, peanuts
+• Found in: Red wine, grapes, blueberries, cranberries, peanuts

 • How it works: Activates SIRT1, enhancing mitochondrial function and stress resistance.